-Color Palette: Definition, Issues, and Explanations
+Color Palette: Definition, challenges and explanations

 What is a Color Palette?